zd247/edsago/README.md

 "eslint-plugin-import": "^2.25.4": An ESLint plugin that provides linting rules for import statements.
 "next-transpile-modules": "^9.0.0": A tool for transpiling and bundling npm modules in Next.js projects.
 "prettier": "2.5.1": A code formatter that enforces consistent code style.

+## CSS convention

+for styles['class-name'] : this is referencing the core style file for styles.className: for later use, custom styling from own developer.